 The word Serene conjures up associations of calm, peacefulness, tranquillity and free from worry.

 The client´s inspiration comes from Wabi-Sabi.
-Wabi-Sabi is a Japanese term that merges two concepts that works both as an aesthetic and a philosophy.
+Wabi-Sabi is a Japanese term that merges two concepts that work both as an aesthetic and a philosophy.
 Wabi on its own refers to a sense of rustic elegance, natural simplicity, humility and being at one with nature.
 Sabi, on the other hand, is an ode to imperfection, seeing beauty in things that comes with age - flaws and all.

 In a time that seems to be moving faster than ever before we are seeing a stronger desire for a slow life filled with more meaningful things.
 Serene caters to individuals who aspire to have a simpler and more authentic way of life.
 It’s about living in the now, connecting to nature and enjoying the simple pleasures of life.

 Isabella is a 40-year-old professional working mum who is juggling a hectic work and family life.
 Striving to perform and chase perfection, the pressures of modern day living are starting to take its toll.
 She wants to step back from her hectic pace of life and find more meaningful connections with objects and nature, keep balance and to be gentler on herself.